 He saw Cyial and Nayleen shoot him a concerned look in his peripheral vision as he marched a step forward.
 Sairek tightened his grip on his staff even more until his hand became sore.
 He stood taller, prouder, looking directly at Eseras with cold, glaring eyes that threatened to tear up.
 He swallowed, forcing his voice which wanted to quiver to come out strong and firmly.
 Her words stung him, hard.
 He however, refused to show any weakness to her.

-“...Those are incredibly tall words for a Prime Minister sitting on a throne that is not theirs.”
+“...Those are incredibly tall words for a woman sitting on a throne that is not hers.”

 Despite the insult, she expressed no emotion.
 “It isn’t mine, but should the King expire, I’ve been elected to be the new Queen of Kior, and I act as such in his absence.
-Therefore, until he is in a condition to lead the country, it is my throne.”
+Therefore, until further notice, whetrher he is in a condition to lead the country or is no longer capable permanently, it is my throne.”
 Eseras clarified to him, her painted smile grew intense.
-“And thanks to me, Kior has prospered and grown stronger.
-I only wish the best for the people who live here, which is why I humbly request you give me this opportunity for "Varhi's" cooperation in this investigation.
+“And thus, during the King's absence, thanks to me, Kior has prospered and grown stronger.
+I only wish the best for the people who live here, which is why I humbly request you give me this opportunity for Varhi's cooperation in this investigation.
 I will give you more, if that is what you seek.
-I merely ask that you rent me the boy, and give me ample time to acquire information that he may have.”
+I merely ask that you rent me the boy, and give me ample time to acquire information that he may have.
+It is not an outrageous request, little Prince.”

 “No, that’s not how it’s going to work.”
 Sairek shook his head.
 “It’s either all of us, or nothing.”